 Looking at a map, the island doesn’t look especially large, but it’s actually quite a big area, (the third largest island off Australia in fact), so you definitely won’t be walking around it.
 Public transport is minimal, so the best options are to hire a car or book in with a tour company who will take you around.
 We did the latter and spent the trip with Exceptional Kangaroo Island, who really were exceptional!
 Our guide Tim drove us around the island, gave us lots of info and history and cooked us some incredible meals during the three days.

-We had the most amazing time in Kangaroo Island, as well as all the fun activities, it’s one of the best places in Australia to see native plant and wildlife.
+We had the most amazing time in Kangaroo Island, as well as all the fun activities, it’s one of the best places in Australia to see native plants and wildlife.
 Swimming with the wild dolphins was a huge highlight of the trip and I definitely want to go back and stay at the cliff house again!

 Thanks to Tourism South Australia for hosting a lovely planet.